Dbz/BubbleChain/README.md

 Levels
 ----

- + click all bubbles
+ + Lose 100pts per click
- + click one color bubbles
+ + Click a color
- + number of clicks
- + timer speed challenge
+ + Click as many as you can
+ + Negative bonus round
+ + Positive bonus round